Craig Rothhammer

 The clients I'm best positioned to serve

-Post traumatic stress disorder, victims of domestic violence, adults molested as children, serious and persistent mental illnesses (Major Depression, Bipolar Disorder, Schizophrenia Spectrum Disorders), end of life issues, interpersonal conflict, and level 1 autism spectrum disorders.
-I do not do couples therapy, family therapy, or groups.
-It is important to me that you have a serious commitment to therapy, which includes, consistent attendance, prompt attendance, a minimum of 24 hours for cancellations, and timely completion of anxiety, depression, and quality of life scales being filled out before each session.
-This is good practice, but also a requirement for those with Kaiser insurance.
+Those with post traumatic stress disorder, victims of domestic violence, adults molested as children, serious and persistent mental illnesses (Major Depression, Bipolar Disorder, Schizophrenia Spectrum Disorders), end of life issues, interpersonal conflict, and level 1 autism spectrum disorders.
+I do not do couples therapy, family therapy, forensic services, Christian counseling, therapies incorporated with drugs, or groups.
+It is important to me that you have a serious commitment to therapy, which includes, prompt and consistent attendance, a minimum of 24-hours for cancellations, and timely completion of anxiety, depression, and quality of life scales being filled out before each session.
+This is good clinical practice, but also a requirement for those with Kaiser insurance.
 They will not provide continued authorization without regular submission of these documents, which can be completed very rapidly and online.
-For those members with Kaiser, they do not permit no show fees, but two no-shows in 3 months will usually lead to closure of your case.
-Last minute cancellations, except in case of emergencies, are considered a no show for this purpose.
-I will not accept abusive language, threats, vulgar speech, or refusal to follow up on referrals, such as for an outpatient psychiatric stabilization program or medication evaluations, when indicated.
+For those members with Kaiser, they do not permit no show fees, but two no-shows in 3 months can lead to closure of your case.
+Last minute cancellations, except in case of emergencies, are considered a no-show for this purpose.
+I likewise have a responsibility to see you on time and accord you flexibility in exceptional circumstances.
+I will not accept abusive language, threats, or vulgar speech, nor will I speak to you in this manner.
 You can expect that I will treat you with respect, concern, and consistency.
-You cannot be required to take recommended medications.
-There are instances where you may need additional support to remain safe, without which I cannot continue to see you safely.
-This may be assurance there is someone available in your home to be with you, a referral to an intensive outpatient program, a medication evaluation, 23-hour crisis evaluation, or in extraordinary rare cases, recommendation for acute psychiatric hospitalization.
-Your personal safety is always my number 1 concern.
-If you are using drugs or alcohol and I find that you usage is preventing therapeutic progress, I will refer you to a drug or alcohol program for concurrent treatment or in some instances not see you until you have attended a program and become clean/sober.
+There are instances where you may need additional support to remain safe, without which I cannot continue to see you and feel confident I can ensure your safely.
+This may be assurance there is someone available in your home to be with you, a referral to an intensive outpatient program, a crisis stabilization program, a medication evaluation, 23-hour crisis evaluation, or in extraordinarily rare cases, a recommendation for acute psychiatric hospitalization.
+Your personal safety and that of others is always my number 1 concern.
+You cannot be forced to take medications, though there are times when it may be advisable to continue being seen in virtual outpatient services.
+I never recommend cannabis, alcohol, ketamine, mushrooms, or other such substances.
+I am a non-medical psychotherapist, so prescribing or recommending medication is not within my scope of practice.
+I do not provide treatment in conjunction with the use of mushrooms or ketamine.
+If you are using drugs or alcohol and I find that your usage is preventing therapeutic progress or exacerbating your condition, I will refer you to a drug or alcohol program for concurrent treatment or in some instances not see you until you have attended a program and become clean/sober.
 I am not a drug and alcohol treatment specialist.
 If at any time you feel we are not a good match, I would prefer we discuss it first.
-I do not take such take any offense if this happens.
+I do not take any offense if this happens, but rather expect it will happen from time-to-time.
 Not every therapist is right for every person.
-I am committed to helping you find another therapist if you desire.
-If I believe we are not making progress and you would do better with a different therapist, I will discuss this with you.
-You will not be dropped without discussion, and I am committed to ensure continuity of care.
-A therapist cannot "abandon" clients.
-This has only come up 1x in 2.5 years.
-I am also available to schedule additional appointments with you during times of crisis.
+I am committed to helping you find another therapist if you choose this.
+It is important that you are not texting, looking at social media, or otherwise distracted by your phone during sessions.
+It is important that we both give our full attention to the therapeutic process.
+I am available to schedule additional appointments with you during times of crisis.
 I normally see people 1 hour per week and always at the same time.
 I keep my own schedule.
 If you desire a different time, I will offer you available times as people complete their treatment and openings arise.
+Because my practice is limited to 6-8 people per week, seen on either Tuesdays or Thursdays from 3 PM-8:30 PM, I ask that you do not place any appointments in my schedule other than your intake assessment.

 Specialties